DracoAter/jenkins2/README.md

 # Jenkins2

 Jenkins2 gem is a command line interface and API client for Jenkins 2 CI Server.
+This gem has been tested with Jenkins 2.19.1 LTS.

 # Features available
 ## Global